Postpartum Support International: Stepping Out of the Storm

 But I never healed, I never got better, and I had intrusive thoughts on my commute to work, cried in my classroom, trying to hold it together at home.
 Walks with her in the stroller, a trip to Florida over the summer, and baby play dates became a time of nightmares, day terrors, night sweats, and delusions of my daughter dying in the most drastic way possible.

 Getting into a healthy mental space took 3.5 years of intensive talk therapy, CBT, and self-care.
-My daughter is now six years old, going on 16, thriving, developmentally on point, resilient, strong, compassionate, sassy, and silly.
+My daughter is now seven years old and thriving, developmentally on point, resilient, strong, compassionate, sassy, and silly.

-I still have times when I am triggered, but I have learned how cognitive dissonance, a CBT technique, has helped me overcome those intrusive thoughts.
-I am now on the fundraising committee for PSI’s Connecticut Chapter and aspire to work with moms with PMADs to find their creative outlet and heal their trauma through art therapy.
+I still have times when I am triggered, but I have learned how cognitive dissonance, a CBT technique, and art therapy have helped me overcome those intrusive thoughts.
+I am a committee member for PSI’s Connecticut Chapter and aspire to work with moms with PMADs to find their creative outlet and heal their trauma through art therapy.

-It is the vision of Postpartum Support International (PSI) that every birthing person and family worldwide will have access to information, social support, and informed professional care to deal with mental health issues related to childbearing.
-PSI promotes this vision through advocacy, collaboration, and educating and training the professional community and the public.
+Postpartum Support International (PSI) envisions that every birthing person and family worldwide will have access to information, social support, and informed professional care to deal with mental health issues related to childbearing.
+PSI promotes this vision through advocacy, collaboration, and education and training of the professional community and the public.

 With your help, we are one step closer to our goal!
 YOU ARE NOT ALONE.

-Erika Arconti-Galassi is a mom, a wife, a visual arts educator, and a graduate student working on a Masters in Art Therapy and Counseling.
-She leads this year’s Lower Fairfield County Climb Out of the Darkness®.
-This event is a program supported by Postpartum Support International (PSI), a non-profit whose mission is to promote awareness, prevention, and treatment of mental health issues related to childbearing in every country worldwide.
+Erika Arconti-Galassi is a mom, a wife, a visual arts educator, and a graduate student working on a Master’s in Art Therapy and Counseling.
+She currently interns at Sasco River Center in Darien and Wilton.
+She leads Lower Fairfield County as a committee member for Postpartum Support International (PSI), a non-profit whose mission is to promote awareness, prevention, and treatment of mental health issues related to childbearing in every country worldwide.

 LEAVE A REPLY